Swarm intelligence: Human swarming

 Networks of distributed users can be organized into "human swarms" through the implementation of real-time closed-loop control systems.
-Human swarming allows the collective intelligence of interconnected groups of people online to be harnessed.
-The collective intelligence of the group often exceeds the abilities of anyone member of the group.
+Developed by Louis Rosenberg in 2015, human swarming, also called artificial swarm intelligence, allows the collective intelligence of interconnected groups of people online to be harnessed.
+The collective intelligence of the group often exceeds the abilities of any one member of the group.

 Stanford University School of Medicine published in 2018 a study showing that groups of human doctors, when connected together by real-time swarming algorithms, could diagnose medical conditions with substantially higher accuracy than individual doctors or groups of doctors working together using traditional crowd-sourcing methods.
 In one such study, swarms of human radiologists connected together were tasked with diagnosing chest x-rays and demonstrated a 33% reduction in diagnostic errors as compared to the traditional human methods, and a 22% improvement over traditional machine-learning.

 The University of California San Francisco (UCSF) School of Medicine released a preprint in 2021 about the diagnosis of MRI images by small groups of collaborating doctors.
 The study showed a 23% increase in diagnostic accuracy when using Artificial Swarm Intelligence (ASI) technology compared to majority voting.